 Here are the top 6 causes of flowers not developing into fruit on your lemon tree and how to solve each one.

-Reasons lemon trees have flowers but no fruit
+6 Reasons why lemon trees have flowers but no fruit

-If the tree dries out while the fruit are forming it can drop flowers or young fruit.
-Check your lemon tree every 2 days during spring and summer.
-Place your finger 1-2 inches below the surface of the soil and if it feels dry, deep water with your garden hose.
+If the tree dries out during spring and summer when the flowers are forming it can drop flowers or young fruit.
+Check the amount of moisture in the soil every 2 days during spring and summer.
+Place your finger 1-2 inches below the surface of the soil and if it feels dry, water your lemon tree deeply with your garden hose.

 Pre-fill a watering can inside so you can easily water indoor plants.
 Add a small amount of liquid fruiting fertilizer to the watering can to top up the nutrients as you water.

 Add a 2-3 inch layer of bark chip mulch under outdoor trees to keep soil moisture in for longer

 2. Getting less than 6 hours of sunlight